garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Internet Protocol version 4 (IPv4).md

 An [[Internet Protocol version 4 (IPv4)]] address can also be written as a binary number/ For instance our address:
 $192.56.28.0$ can be written as $11000000.00111000.00011100.00000000$

-When we restricted each number (of the 4 decimal numbers) to be between 0 and 255, we jus
+When we restricted each number (of the 4 decimal numbers) to be between 0 and 255, we just forced its binary equivalent to be expressed in 8 or less bits.

+The "space" of [[Internet Protocol version 4 (IPv4)]] has $2^{32}$ addresses.
+These are the numbers we can form using 0 or 1 in each of 32 posit